duncan3dc/sonos/api/files/Speaker.php.txt

     /**
      * Create an instance of the Speaker class.
      *
-     * @param string $ip The ip address that the controller is listening on */ public function __construct($ip)
+     * @param string $ip The ip address that the speaker is listening on */ public function __construct($ip)
     {